 As with most soft tissue injuries, your risk of rotator cuff issues increases with age.
 Before your shoulder pain worsens, visit board-certified orthopedic physicians James S. Gardiner, MD and Christopher S. Raffo, MD.
 Not all torn rotator cuff cases need surgery, but if surgery is the best option for you, the team at The Centers for Advanced Orthopaedics: Maryland Orthopedic Specialists Division can help.
-With a highly skilled physical therapy team at both the Bethesda and Germantown, Maryland locations, you can get all your treatments under one roof.
+With a highly skilled physical therapy team at both the Bethesda, Rockville, and Germantown, Maryland locations, you can get all your treatments under one roof.

 Your rotator cuff is part of your shoulder joint.
 It’s composed of a group of muscles and tendons that are responsible for keeping the head of your upper arm bone stable inside your shoulder socket.
 Your rotator cuff is what enables you to rotate your arm in any direction, but it’s prone to injury from repeated use.